risd/component-notification/README.md

 @import "../node_modules/@risd/component-notification/scss/index";
 ```

+3. Copy over the notification close image from this directory into the one expected within your project.
+It resides at `images/icon-close.svg` of this repository, and should be moved to `static/images/notification--icon-close.svg` within your project.

-3. reference the template within your swig templates:
+4. reference the template within your swig templates:

 ```
 {% set notification = {